 Although many hotels do allow dogs (and some will charge upwards of $150 a night for the privilege), not all hotels are actually dog friendly.
 It’s an awful feeling to seem like you’re an imposition to the hotel and other guests when you arrive Look for a hotel that actually encourages dogs - the signs are:

-When you check-in, ask about rooms in lower floors, closets to stairs or elevators for easier access.
+When you check-in, ask about rooms in lower floors, close to stairs or elevators for easier access.
 Ask staff about parks or green spaces near by for bathroom runs.
-Leave an extra tip for the cleaning staff as a thank you for the extra fur.
+Leave an extra tip for the cleaning staff as a thank you for cleaning up the extra fur.

 The bigger chains (Hilton, Marriott, IHG) have policies that vary by hotel.
 Two chains with particularly welcoming policies are Kimpton and Fairmont, the latter even has canine ambassadors at most of their hotels - so even if you can’t bring your own pup, you’ll be able to get some pet therapy.

 Consider A Vacation Property - But Be Upfront

 Vacation rentals (Airbnb, Homeaway), as we know, are great for families - and it’s no different when your furry child is involved.
 However, it’s important to let the owner know all about your dog before booking by sending them a message through the platform.
 With Elsie, we always mention that she is quiet and well-behaved and that she sheds (a lot!).
 We don’t want any surprises, and also want to make sure the owners are truly open to all manner of dogs.